IvanInAporia/microco/README.md

 For now, it has these limitations:
 - Implemented for STM32L0.
 But might be easy to modify for other ARM processors.
-- Cannot resume from an interrupt.
+- Cannot start a coroutine from another coroutine
 - Cannot directly pass parameters through yield nor resume.

 ## Usage Notes